loporean/ParentChildWindows/README.md

-# ParentChildWindows
+ParentChildWindows: Interprocess Communication & Graphics with X11 Library

+ParentChildWindows is a C program utilizing the X11 library to create an interactive window featuring a rotating square.
+This project showcases interprocess communication through shared memory, demonstrating the parent-child relationship between processes.

+Key Features:

+	•	Dual Process Execution: Operates in two modes—parent and child processes—to exhibit interprocess communication functionalities.
+	•	Shared Memory Utilization: Utilizes shared memory via the X11 library, passing information between parent and child processes.
+	•	Window Creation and Control: Creates and manages windows, handling rendering and event-driven interactions using Xlib.
+	•	Thread Management: Implements pthreads to manage the rendering of the rotating square in the child process.
+	•	User Interaction: Supports user actions, enabling square color fill upon click and closure upon right-click within the square.

+Functionality Overview:

-This code is written in C and uses the X11 library to create a window with a rotating square.
-It also demonstrates interprocess communication using shared memory.
-The program can be run in two modes: parent and child.
-If run as a child process, it reads a shared memory ID from argv[2] sent from the parent process.
-It then creates a new window and starts a thread that will control the rendering of the rotating square.
-If run as a parent process, it creates a shared memory ID and attaches to it, then initializes the window and starts the main loop.
-The program uses Xlib to handle events, such as key presses and mouse clicks, to control the square.
-It also uses pthreads to handle the rendering of the square in the child process.
-The square can be filled with a color by clicking inside it and can be closed by right-clicking inside it.
+The program, when executed as a child process, receives a shared memory ID from the parent process via argv[2], creates a new window, and initiates a thread responsible for the continuous rendering of the rotating square.
+When executed as a parent process, it initializes the shared memory ID, establishes the window, and initiates the primary event loop.